A Few Words About Us

 In her role as Founder and Principal Consultant of Cultural Mixology, Jamie B. Gelbtuch designs, delivers, and facilitates programs that build and enhance cultural competencies in business and academic settings.
 She leads the strategic thinking process, through coaching, training, mentoring, and consulting, to support individuals and organizations that are faced with multicultural challenges.

-Jamie has worked with clients from a wide range of companies, universities, and nonprofits including Novartis, Pepsi, Rohde & Schwarz, IBM, NYC Emergency Management, French-American School of New York, The Juilliard School, Boehringer Ingelheim, Environmental Defense Fund, Atlas Corps, Upwardly Global, The Counselors of Real Estate, Western Connecticut State University, The Healthcare Association of NYS, and the Community Center of Northern Westchester.
+Jamie has worked with clients from a wide range of companies, universities, and nonprofits including Novartis, Pepsi, Rohde & Schwarz, IBM, NYC Emergency Management, NYC Department of Health & Mental Hygiene, French-American School of New York, The Juilliard School, Boehringer Ingelheim, Environmental Defense Fund, Atlas Corps, Upwardly Global, The Counselors of Real Estate, Western Connecticut State University, The Healthcare Association of NYS, and the Community Center of Northern Westchester.
 She is fluent in English, Spanish, and French, has a working knowledge of Portuguese, and is a novice at Arabic.
 Jamie has also lived abroad and traveled extensively throughout five continents.
 She has particular expertise working with Latin American cultures and French and Spanish speaking countries.

 Jamie has been a speaker on the “Importance of Language in the Workplace” at Western CT State University and participated in the editing and research of the book Managing Cultural Differences.
 She has authored and co-authored many articles, including “Latin American Cultural Differences: A Survey” whose results were featured in Poder Magazine and “Ways to Handle Conflict on Multicultural Teams” published by the Project Management Institute.